Go Back to Patient Stories

 He brought it up with his doctors.
 The response was always the same.
 “They gave me antacids and told me I’d be fine,” he recalls.
 Meanwhile, the vomiting continued.
 He lost weight.
 His teeth began to wear down from years of stomach acid.
 “My teeth are destroyed now.
 Every time I threw up, it made it worse,” he says.

-He finally had surgery to repair the hernia in September 2024.
+He had surgery to repair the hernia in September 2024.
 The results were immediate.
 “After the surgery, I knew right away.
 I didn’t have that issue anymore,” he says.

 A Different Kind of Recovery